kmcnally26/genesis/README.md

 # server-genesis
-One server to build your main infra pieces
+One server to build your main infra pieces on CentOS 6